aaroncbrown/calcuclump/README.md

 # calcuclump
-A Angular / TypeScript tool of various calculators
+An Angular / TypeScript tool of various calculators